empowerhack/Hababy/README.md

 -Leave bitcode setting (not sure if it matters for this purpose)
 * If everything works, it should prompt you to save the exported file

+Adding a device for the HockeyApp release

+* Find the user in the HockeyApp dashboard (TODO: write out location in the dashboard)
+* Copy the user's device UDID
+* Go to Apple's developer website, sign in
+* Under Provisioning Profiles, edit 'XC iOS Ad Hoc: *'
+* Check the box for the new device and Generate the profile again
+* Back in XCode, go to Accounts, view details of the EmpowerHack apple account
+* Find the 'XC iOS Ad Hoc: *" in Provisioning Profiles, and download it again

 #### Android

 * Install JDK 8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)